Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 2. Price Graph Check: Third week of March was consistently affordable

 3. Final Result: The weekday advantage is real!
-Found round-trip for $650 departing March 18 (Tue) → returning March 25 (Tue)!
+Found a round trip for $650 departing March 18 (Tue) → returning March 25 (Tue)

-The same period with weekend departures (Sat-Sat) was $850+.
-That’s a $200 difference!
+The same period with weekend departures (Sat-Sat) ran $850+.
+That’s a $200 difference.

 1. Date Grid: Find the cheapest date combinations